 The collectionType:CollectionTypeTerm property shall be a term from a controlled vocabulary describing the type of collection.

 We need a better description.
 Basically describes the content of the collection eg: geologicalMap, boreholes.
+[Ollie - eg, geologic map, borehole log, 3D model]

 8.4.6.2 GSML_PlanarOrientation